Ionia Volcano: Geology and chemistry

-The heat reaction within the bluff is due to carlite shale's high iron sulfide (FeS2) concentration, mainly in the form of marcasite, halotrichite, and jarosite.
-These minerals give the soil a color composition ranging from dark yellow to blue.
-This demonstrates itself as a white crust over the soil surface with blue, hair-like crystals extending through the clay layers.
-The iron sulfide favorably reacts with oxygen (O2) and water (H2O), forming ferrous iron (Fe+2) and ferric iron (Fe+3).
-Water is retained by the clay in carlite shale, enabling the trapped water to readily react with iron sulfide.
+The heat reaction within the bluff primarily occurs due to the high concentration of iron sulfide (FeS2) in the Carlile shale, mainly in the form of marcasite, halotrichite, and jarosite.
+These minerals collectively give the soil a color composition ranging from dark yellow to blue.
+Jarosite, specifically, makes up approximately 20% of the Carlile shale's composition and is responsible for the characteristic yellow color of the shale.
+Jarosite will present as vertical infillings within cracks in the shale, crystalline formations, and as approximately 6 cm in diameter nodes.
+It also commonly forms crystals with gypsum in a ghost crystal pattern.
+Melanterite can also be found forming with blue, hair-like crystals extending through the clay layers.
+Halotrichite forms a white crust over the shale, but most of it has been weathered away.

+The iron sulfide reacts with oxygen and water, forming ferrous iron (Fe+2) and ferric iron (Fe+3).
+Water is retained by the clay in the Carlile shale, enabling it to readily react with iron sulfide.
 This reaction is exothermic and prone to forming a feedback loop, as ferric iron is capable of oxidizing more iron sulfide.
-Furthermore, the reaction will produce hydrons (H+) as a byproduct, which will lower the surrounding soil pH to as low as 3-5 and attract acidophilic bacteria that can also oxidize iron sulfide.
-Smectite clay is present in bluff but is more commonly acid weathered to bentonite and kaolinite.
-The Ionia Volcano periodically erupted due to heat produced when erosion exposed fresh carlite shale and iron sulfide to water, resulting in a violent reaction.
+Furthermore, the reaction will produce hydrons (H+) as a byproduct, which will lower the surrounding soil pH to as low as 3–5 and attract acidophilic bacteria that can also oxidize iron sulfide.
+Periodic eruptions of the Ionia Volcano occurred as erosion exposed fresh Carlile shale and iron sulfide to water, causing violent exothermic reactions.
 Analysis of similar burning bluffs has shown that surface temperatures can exceed 700 F and deep rock temperatures can reach over 3000 F.